 - An Honours program in Art + Design, leading to a BA (Honours) degree - A major in Art + Design, leading to a BA degree - A concentration - A minor with a choice of streams in: Art History, Design, and Studio SAMC Art + Design is a community of professional artists, designers, scholars, and students who are committed to inquiry-based visual scholarship and visual ways of knowing, expressing, interpreting, and making.
-Within a web of historical, critical, and theoretical contexts we explore how art contributes to and critiques culture.
-We are committed to mentoring students in discovering that art is a unique form of intelligence, a creative form of critical inquiry with which we make sense of the world.
-Art scrutinizes interior and exterior, inquires into self and society, and constitutes an experience.
-Art seeks understanding, builds affective, perceptual, sensory, tacit, intuitive, haptic, spiritual, and intellectual receptivity, and enacts through material, experiential and textual means.
+Within a web of historical, critical, and theoretical contexts we explore how the visual arts contribute to and critique culture.
+We are committed to mentorship and community, creating a collaborative atmosphere that celebrates interdisciplinary connections.
+Our program hones ambiguity tolerance, flexible purposing, sensory perception, tacit and intuitive knowing-abilities that catalyze multiple modes of inquiry.
+Reflective practices that develop empathy, encourage self-awareness, and catalyze collaborative feedback are woven throughout our curriculum.
+In a culture of distraction, our program cultivates attention.
 Our program is grounded in a robust liberal arts core and offers visual foundations, studio, design, art history/theory streams of study; and a capstone experience within a community receptive to intersections between faith and art.
-Each year has a particular curricular emphasis:

-Year One-Visual Foundations

-Year Two-Material/Semiotic Explorations

-Year Three-Cultural Theory Integration

-Year Four-Capstone Exhibition/Project

-The department cultivates liberally educated, visually literate, cultural contributors by educating the heart and mind.
-An essential part of a life of shalom, aesthetic expression and interpretation adds value to our culture and economy.
-The arts cultivate a complex cognitive capacity that benefits the artist and society, without which, the individual, society, and curricula would all be handicapped.
+Each year has a particular curricular emphasis: Year One-Visual Foundations Year Two-Material/Semiotic Explorations Year Three-Cultural Theory Integration Year Four-Capstone Exhibition/Project The department cultivates liberally educated, visually literate, cultural contributors by educating the heart and mind.
+Artistic practices develop a unique form of intelligence, a creative form of critical inquiry with which we make sense of the world.
+This capacity benefits the artist and society, without which, the individual, society, and curricula would all be handicapped.
 In an increasingly media-saturated culture, meaning is constructed through the visual, making this field increasingly indispensable for human flourishing.
+Our program empowers students to become creative leaders who are able to adapt and innovate in our rapidly changing world.
 Program Checklists and Requirements:

-- Honours program in Art and Design, (BA honours degree) - major in art and design, (BA degree) - concentration and minor in art and design Arts, Media and Culture School of the Arts, Media and Culture David Squires, Ph.D., Dean The School of the Arts, Media and Culture offers a multidisciplinary major in arts, media and culture, leading to a BA degree.
+- Honours program in Art and Design, (BA honours degree) - major in art and design, (BA degree) - concentration and minor in art and design Arts, Media + Culture School of the Arts, Media + Culture David Squires, Ph.D., Dean The School of the Arts, Media + Culture offers a multidisciplinary major in arts, media and culture, leading to a BA degree.
 The arts, media and culture major is designed to give broad exposure to art, film studies, theatre, and music.
 This program is designed for students with general interest in the arts, media and culture, rather than for those who wish to specialize in one discipline.
 Students can select from two configurations of the major: - A concentration (30 sem. hrs.) in one of art, communication: film studies, theatre, or music; a minor (24 sem. hrs.) in a second area of the four mentioned above, and 6 sem. hrs. in a third remaining area (chosen in consultation with the student's advisor). - A major with a double concentration in any of the above four subject areas.
 See the art, communication: film studies, theatre, and music entries for requirements of concentrations and minors in each of these areas.
 Program Checklist and Requirements: